terry-mccarthy/code-forensics/README.md

 ## Usage

-modify gulpfile.js to point to your repo
+Modify gulpfile.js to point to your repo

 **gulp**